SruthiViswanathan13/Productivity-Tracker-VSCode-Plugin-Extension/vsc-extension-quickstart.md

-# Welcome to your VS Code Extension
+# Welcome to Productivity Tracker Plugin

 ## What's in the folder